gmarty/xgettext/README.md

 A lot of common features of xgettext are not yet implemented.

 But we plan on improving stability and functionalities (see @todo annotations).
-As such, pull requests or issues are greatly appreciated ;-)
+As such, pull requests and issues are greatly appreciated ;-)

 ## Note

 handlebars-xgettext development was founded by [Dijiwan](http://www.dijiwan.com/).
+We use it extensively on production.

 ## License